 "Bandeirante photographers in global context: Brazilian participation in the International Federation of Photographic Art (FIAP), 1950–1965."
 Research paper presented at the conference In Black and White: Photography, Race, and the Modern Impulse in Brazil at Midcentury, at The Graduate Center, City University of New York, May 3, 2017.

-The conference In Black and White: Photography, Race, and the Modern Impulse in Brazil at Midcentury investigates Brazilian modernist photography, its relationship to race, and its place within a dynamic international network of images and ideas.
-The conference is organized by Abigail Lapin Dardashti, Museum Research Consortium Fellow, MoMA and Ph.D.
+The conference In Black and White: Photography, Race, and the Modern Impulse in Brazil at Midcentury investigated Brazilian modernist photography, its relationship to race, and its place within a dynamic international network of images and ideas.
+The conference was organized by Abigail Lapin Dardashti, Museum Research Consortium Fellow, MoMA and Ph.D.
 Candidate, CUNY, and Sarah Hermanson Meister, Curator, Department of Photography, Museum of Modern Art.
-The conference takes place at the Martin E. Segal Theater, The Graduate Center, City University of New York (365 Fifth Avenue), May 3, 2017.
+The conference took place at the Martin E. Segal Theater, The Graduate Center, City University of New York (365 Fifth Avenue), May 3, 2017.

 The Brazilian Association of Photographers (Federaçâo Brasileira de Fotografia) was the only non-European organization among the fifteen founders of the International Federation of Photographic Art (Fédération internationale de l'art photographique, FIAP).
 Established in Switzerland in 1950, by 1965 FIAP brought together national associations of photographers from fifty-five countries in Western and Eastern Europe, Asia, and Latin America.
 The goal of FIAP was to create a global framework for creative photography—“photographic art”—through organizing biennials and circulating yearbooks and Camera, its official magazine.
 This paper examines the involvement of Brazilian (and particularly São Paulo) photographers in the work of FIAP between 1950 and 1965.